 - Also, bring a scarf in case you need an extra layer!

 - Pack a pair of sunglasses to protect your eyes on those sunny London days.

 9 Great Events in London in July 2023

 You know what clothes to bring, what weather to expect, and how long the days will be.
 Now it’s time to learn about all the things to do in London in July.

 Join the city’s LGBT+ community to celebrate the Pride in London Festival.
-After being canceled for two years (thanks, Covid), the Pride in London Festival comes back in 2022, celebrating its fiftieth anniversary.
+The Pride in London Festival comes back in 2023, celebrating its sixth anniversary.
 The street-party event hosts numerous artistic performances in Trafalgar Square and the West End, culminating with the Pride in London Parade in central London.

 Hampton Court Palace Show (July 4-9)

 Anthophiles will have the time of their lives at the Hampton Court Palace Show.
 Held on the grounds of Hampton Court Palace, the Garden Festival is the world’s largest flower show.
 For five days, this event reunites all the big names from the gardening and landscape industry, who share the tricks of the trade to help you develop your green thumb.